-Being interviewed remotely is likely to become the norm
+Being interviewed remotely is becoming the norm

 What should I wear?

 In the traditional, office-based world the answer is definitely business formal smart clothes.
 This business dress code isn’t mandatory any more for an on-line interview so I’d recommend toning it down a little.
 For a start, in a remote interview, you only have to worry about what you’re wearing above the waist.
 I’d recommend a smart shirt for a man or shirt or blouse if you’re a woman.
 If you feel more comfortable in a jacket then that’s fine, but I’d definitely ditch the tie.
 It is important you look clean and presentable and do remember to run a comb though your hair!